Pittsburgh Regional Transit

-The agency changed its public-facing brand to Pittsburgh Regional Transit in 2022, although it is still legally and commonly known as the Port Authority of Allegheny County.
-The agency is constituted as a port authority under Pennsylvania law, and is funded by state, local, and federal funds.
-PRT is led by a professional CEO, who is overseen by a board of directors appointed by Allegheny County, the Pennsylvania General Assembly, and the Governor of Pennsylvania.
-PRT's customer service center and corporate headquarters are located in the Heinz 57 Center in Downtown Pittsburgh.
+The agency adopted the Pittsburgh Regional Transit name for public use in 2022 while retaining its legal name.
+It is constituted as a port authority under Pennsylvania law and is funded by federal, state, and local sources.
+Governance is provided by a board of directors appointed by Allegheny County, the Pennsylvania General Assembly, and the Governor of Pennsylvania.
+The agency is led by a chief executive officer, and its headquarters are located in the Heinz 57 Center in Downtown Pittsburgh.

 History

-Pittsburgh Regional Transit was created as the Port Authority of Allegheny County by the Pennsylvania General Assembly in 1956 to allow for creation of port facilities in the Pittsburgh area and originally had the shortened name of PAT instead of PRT.
-Three years later, the legislation was amended to allow the Port Authority to acquire privately owned transit companies that served the area.
-This included the Pittsburgh Railways Company and 32 independent bus and incline operations.
+Pittsburgh Regional Transit was established as the Port Authority of Allegheny County by the Pennsylvania General Assembly in 1956.
+The agency was initially intended to oversee port facilities in the Pittsburgh area and used the abbreviation "PAT".
+In 1959, the enabling legislation was amended to permit the acquisition of privately owned transit operators, including the Pittsburgh Railways Company and 32 independent bus and incline operations.
+The consolidation brought together systems with separate fare structures, labor agreements, and, in some cases, overlapping routes, at a time when ridership had declined.

-On April 19, 1963, the Board of Allegheny County Commissioners authorized the acquisition of 32 transit companies, including the Pittsburgh Railway Company, which had provided bus and streetcar service to Pittsburgh since January 1902, and an incline plane company, for about $12 million.
-On March 1, 1964, Port Authority Transit began service.
+On April 19, 1963, the Board of Allegheny County Commissioners authorized the acquisition of these transit companies for approximately $12 million.
+Port Authority Transit began service on March 1, 1964.